Graph Kernels: A Survey: Graph Kernels

 Therefore, the $k$-core decomposition is a very useful tool for discovering the hierarchical structure of graphs.
-The $k$-core decomposition of a graph can be computed in $\mathcal{O}(n+m)$ time \cite{matula1983smallest,batagelj2011fast}.
+The $k$-core decomposition of a graph can be computed in $\mathcal{O}(n+m)$ time \shortcite{matula1983smallest,batagelj2011fast}.
 The underlying idea is that we can obtain the $i$-core of a graph if we recursively remove all vertices with degree less than $i$ and their incident edges from the graph until no other vertex can be removed.

 \paragraph{Core Kernels.} The $k$-core decomposition builds a hierarchy of nested subgraphs, each having stronger connectedness properties compared to the previous ones.
 The core framework measures the similarity between the corresponding according to the hierarchy subgraphs and aggregates the results.
 Let $G=(V,E)$ and $G'=(V',E')$ be two graphs.
 Let also $k$ be any kernel for graphs.
 Then, the core variant of the base kernel $k$ is defined as